bhandeystruck/throttle-board/README.md

 ## 🚀 Project Overview

-**Throttle Board** is a comprehensive flight request management system built for **@ThrottleAndFlaps**, a Microsoft Flight Simulator content creator.
+**Throttle Board** is a comprehensive flight request management system built for **@ThrottleAndFlaps**, my Microsoft Flight Simulator content creator account.
 The platform enables community members to submit flight requests that are tracked through a complete workflow from submission to content publication.

 ### 🎯 Key Features